 One in three Canadians – over 12 million people – will face a psychiatric disease, a neurological disorder or a brain or spinal cord injury at some point in their lives.
 This is a statistic that influences us and our immediate circle.
 Yet, the impact cannot be reduced to a number.

-Launched in 2017, the Improving Health Outcomes and Quality of Life (IHO-QOL) competition aims to accelerate the impact of research on health outcomes, including quality of life, of people living with brain disorders.
+Launched in 2017, Brain Canada's Improving Health Outcomes and Quality of Life (IHO-QOL) competition aims to accelerate the impact of research on health outcomes, including quality of life, of people living with brain disorders.
 The competition is funded through the Canada Brain Research Fund with the financial support of Health Canada and institutional sponsors.

 The program enables collaboration between multidisciplinary teams of researchers, clinicians, allied-health workers, carers, and patients.
 It channels the diversity of brain knowledge to advance the understanding and reduce the impact of brain disorders on the health of Canadians.
 The goal is to provide benefits to improve patient-oriented health outcomes, including quality of life, in the short-term.